Kasun1Don/portfolio/README.md

 I decided the contact section should have calls to action using buttons and the button hierarchy should be from least to most important professional link.
 This section is optimized for mobile and will scale well for tablet and desktop devices as the buttons grow in size.

-The footer will bea very thin section at the bottom of the website and consistent across all pages because it doesn't add much value to a portfolio website.
+The footer will be a very thin section at the bottom of the website and consistent across all pages because it doesn't add much value to a portfolio website.

 <img src="./docs/Blogs.png" width="700"> &nbsp;

 Blogs will be navigated through a column to the left with a list of all blog posts ordered by popularity and date published next to them.
 This would be beneficial context to the user as the list of blogs published grows in future.

 In addition, I decided to include a visual representation of the blog posts in a cards format, to the right, with a thumbnail view of each blog post header photo.
-This draws the users attention visually rather than looking at just a bland list.
+This draws the users' attention visually rather than looking at just a bland list.

 This section is optimized for mobile and will scale well for tablet and desktop devices by simply showing more cards as shown above.

 <img src="./docs/Blog.png" width="900"> &nbsp;

 For the individual blog posts' content arrangement, I was inspired by Medium, the blogging platform.
 I wanted the author, date published and estimated read time to show at the top of the article like in Medium.
 An example medium blog post is included below.
-However, I wanted to have the header photo above the heading of the blog because I believe the user would already know the blog title if they are in the blog view.
+However, I wanted to have the header photo above the heading of the blog because I believe the user would already know the blog title if they have opened the blog.

 Similar to Medium, I decided the blog width should only grow to a view width similar to a tablet view width (755px) because this makes the blog more aesthetically pleasing to view/read.
 This is demonstrated when comparing the tablet and desktop wireframe above.